Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 What AI model should a solopreneur use in 2026?

-For most solopreneurs: Gemini 3.1 Pro for bulk content, research, and long-document work; GPT-5.4 for anything involving web research agents or computer use; and Claude Opus 4.7 selectively for complex writing, legal analysis, or serious coding projects where quality is the primary metric.
+For most solopreneurs: Gemini 3.1 Pro for bulk content, research, and long-document work; GPT-5.5 for anything involving agentic pipelines, terminal automation, or computer use; and Claude Opus 4.7 selectively for complex writing, legal analysis, or serious coding projects where quality and accuracy are the primary metrics.
 Total API spend for a typical solopreneur AI stack stays well under $100/month with this routing approach.

 💡 Pro Tip